dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
+## January 19, 2021
+* Bug with how tenant id was set in magic forms
+* Export automation includes all automation assets

 ## January 18, 2021
 * Update placeholder color and positioning for search
 * Refactor magic form javascript and support click to open